agus-candioti/agus-candioti/README.md

 DevOps Engineer by day · Comedian by night · Systems Engineer (in progress)

 Based in Campana, Argentina.
 I'm into tech, comedy, and physics.
 If something can be automated, I automate it.
-If it can't, I make a joke about it.
+If it can't, what's the point?

 ---